This route is used mostly by mountaineers but works pretty well also as a day hike.

 There are also are two nice day walks connecting Mazeri with neighboring villages - Mestia and Etseri.

 There is no public transport to Mazeri.
 The closest road served by marshrutkas lies 7 kilometers away, at the mouth of Becho valley.
-Therefore, you may have to hire a taxi - the price of the ride to Mestia starts at 50 GEL (but can be also much higher, depending on the driver, situation and the level of your desperation).
+Therefore, you may have to hire a taxi, either to the main road or even to Mestia, if you want to catch marshrutka.
+The price of the ride to Mestia starts at 80 GEL (but can be also much higher, depending on the driver, situation and the level of your desperation).

 There are also are two nice day walks connecting Mazeri with neighboring villages - Mestia and Etseri.